whereisaaron/dehydrated-route53-hook-script/README.md

 HOOK_CHAIN="no"
 ```

-`cli53` requires an AWS user access key, more details below.
+`cli53` requires an AWS user access key (more details below).

+You need to create a scheduled task (e.g. cron) to ensure your certificates are renewed regularly (more details below).

 ## AWS Route 53 IAM User and Policy